Axedyson/syncbase/README.md

 ### TODO

-- Add a test to check if `hooks.ts` and `schema.graphql` is correct in CI!
 - Should I remove conventional commits (short answer: yes)?
 - [Restore next.js build](https://nextjs.org/docs/messages/no-cache) there is also this: https://github.com/actions/setup-node/issues/244
 - Implement internationalization